Why We Need to Act Now

 We urge you to take action to help us achieve health equity, and healthy development, for California’s children, youth, and families.
 Here are some simple steps that you can take right now:

-Step 1: If you haven’t already, Join Our Coalition.
+Step 1: If you haven’t already, Sign Up for our Newsletter.

 Step 2: Build awareness by reading and sharing our overview presentation, fact sheet, and other timely communications.